DesenTao/baty.net-hugo/content/post/2019/why-i-switched-to-dot-dot-dot.md

 Everything else is rationalization[^fn:2].

+Update: [Karl Voit](https://karl-voit.at/) has [posted a followup](https://karl-voit.at/2019/08/29/switching-tools/) with some additional thoughts.

 [^fn:1]: This doesn't mean I'll _never_ write about it!
 [^fn:2]: I'm of course speaking for myself here.